RobSimons1/global-white-shark-attack/README.md

 # Global White Shark Dashboard

 This data dashboard is designed to show the various types of attacks on humans by White Sharks globally over the a fifty year period between 1968 to 2018.
-Some of these attacks have resulted in fatality with the largest number of attacks during this period occuring in the USA and involvolving Surfers.
+Some of these attacks have resulted in fatality with the largest number of attacks during this period occurring in the USA and involving Surfers.
-The highest recorded number of White Shark attacks during this period occured in 2015.
+The highest recorded number of White Shark attacks during this period occurred in 2015.

 The dashboard is easy to use and interactive.
-The interactivity allows the user to drill down on a selection of sychronised dropdown-selectors, pie charts, composite chart, stacked bar chart, table and bar graph to obtain such details as year, type, country, fatality, sex and age of the victim.
+The interactivity allows the user to drill down on a selection of synchronised dropdown-selectors, pie charts, composite chart, stacked bar chart, table and bar graph to obtain such details as year, type, country, fatality, sex and age of the victim.
 The data was obtained from "https://data.opendatasoft.com/explore/dataset/global-shark-attack", which is a robust and API driven data website.
 This data is for information purposes and will hopefully help us better understand this amazing creatures psychology when it comes to human interactions.